 Best Streams (and Lakes) for Colorado Fly Fishing

 When it comes to fly fishing, Colorado streams range from easy to find to a near-vertical hike down one of the steepest canyons in the country.
-The good news is, no matter where you plan to hike, visit, or pitch your tent, there’s likely prime fishing somewhere in the vicinity.
+The good news is, no matter where you plan to hike, visit, or go camping in Colorado, there’s likely prime fishing somewhere in the vicinity.
 Here’s a quick look at some of the best water for fly fishing Colorado has to offer.

 South Platte River

 Average Fish Size: Large (14’’ + – Primarily Rainbow and Brown Trout)